Language Varieties of Italy: Technology Challenges and Opportunities: The Default Machine-centric Approach

-Languages and dialects of Italy are primarily used in spoken, informal settings, and most of them have no standardized written form.
-This means that there is no consistency on ``how to write'' on the web, and even if orthography standards exist (i.e., \texttt{fur}, \texttt{lij}, \texttt{lld}, \texttt{pms}, \texttt{sdn}, and \texttt{vec}), they are often unknown to speakers themselves.
+As regards written use, although some language varieties of Italy have a notable literary tradition~\citep{avolio-2009-lingue} (e.g., works in Venetian by C.~Goldoni (18th century) and in Neapolitan by G.~Basile (16th century), \emph{inter alia}), we stress that they are nowadays primarily used in spoken, informal settings, and most of them have no standardized written form.
+Even if official orthography standards exist for some varieties, these are often unknown to speakers themselves.
 Indeed, in our experience speakers write ``the way words sound'' in their local variants, using just the available characters in their keyboards.
-Normalizing texts to a ``standard'' form~\citep[e.g.,][]{baldwin-etal-2015-shared, van-der-goot-etal-2020-norm,van-der-goot-etal-2021-multilexnorm} could be useful for NLP, but it would inevitably erase sociolinguistic variation signals~\citep{nguyen-etal-2021-learning}.
+Normalizing user-generated texts to a ``standard'' form~\citep[e.g.,][]{baldwin-etal-2015-shared, van-der-goot-etal-2020-norm2,van-der-goot-etal-2021-multilexnorm} has proven useful for NLP purposes, but it inevitably erases the naturally occurring sociolinguistic variation~\citep{nguyen-etal-2021-learning2}, homogenizing all variants of a language variety and imposing a ``correct'' form of writing.

-But \emph{how often do speakers write in their own variety?} With the exception of restricted communities on social media and few dedicated websites, writing in some Italy's variety is rather uncommon.
-Code-switching -- the alternation of different language varieties in a single discourse -- is instead a more widespread practice in Italy~\citep{cerruti-and-regis-2005-code}, where Standard Italian is mixed with both Italy's varieties and regional Italian.
-This naturally brings into question the real utility and purpose of sentence- and document-level language identification tools supporting Italy's varieties.
+But \emph{how often do speakers write in their own variety?} With the exception of restricted communities on social media and few dedicated websites, writing in some of Italy's language varieties is rather uncommon.
+Code-switching -- the alternation of different language varieties in a single discourse -- is instead a more widespread practice in Italy~\citep{cerruti-and-regis-2005-code}, where Standard Italian -- or any co-territorial ``high-prestige'' language in border areas -- is mixed with both Italy's varieties and regional Italian.
+This brings into question the utility of sentence- and document-level language identification tools supporting Italy's language varieties.

-Lastly, although from a \emph{machine-centric} perspective it seems convenient to treat varieties as monolithic entities, it should be noted that most of them comprise subvarieties that form a linguistic continuum with other ones~\cite{berruto-2005-dialect} without abrupt borders (e.g., \emph{Piacentino}; Section~\ref{sec:challenges-quality}).
-NLP should eventually relax the ``discretization'' assumption and adapt its formulations to language use.